Rapptz/discord.py/docs/ext/commands/extensions.rst

     def setup(bot):
         bot.add_command(hello)

 In this example we define a simple command, and when the extension is loaded this command is added to the bot.
-Now the final step to this is loading the extension, which we do by calling :meth:`.commands.Bot.load_extension`.
+Now the final step to this is loading the extension, which we do by calling :meth:`.Bot.load_extension`.
 To load this extension we call ``bot.load_extension('hello')``.

 .. admonition:: Cogs
     :class: helpful